biosaxs-dev/molass-library/SHIMIZU-QUICK-START.md

 ```
 Copilot Agent will recognize you as Shimizu and autonomously load the right context.

-**New!** After initialization, Copilot will automatically check and summarize all open GitHub Issues for you.
+**Note:** For a complete description of what Copilot will do after initialization (including issue checks and JOSS review URL display), see [COPILOT-INIT-ACTION.md](COPILOT-INIT-ACTION.md).
 Always review this summary before starting your work.

 ### **STEP 2: Tell Agent Your Goal**
 Simply state what you want to accomplish: